phil-opp/blog_os/blog/content/edition-2/posts/12-async-await/index.md

 ## Async/Await in Rust

-The Rust language provides first-class support for cooperative multitasking in form of async/await.
+The Rust language provides first-class support for cooperative multitasking in the form of async/await.
 Before we can explore what async/await is and how it works, we need to understand how _futures_ and asynchronous programming work in Rust.

 ### Futures